jared-richard-clarke/frost-library/README.md

 ## Future Improvements

 - [ ] Implement proper error messaging.
-Parsers currently produce an empty list, `'()`, when failing.
 - [x] Restrict lookahead, **LL(1)**, for `(or-else px py)`.
 If `px` fails after consuming input, `py` should fail without consuming any input.
 Some grammars, however, require arbitrary lookahead.
 Lookahead should be allowed if required explicitly.